-Students with Temporary or Permanent Disabilities:
+Students with Temporary or Permanent Disabilities or Medical Conditions:

-Students with temporary or permanent disabilities may apply for accommodations.
-To be considered for an accommodation, a student must register with Columbia College's Disability Services by making an appointment with a Disability Services Advisor - Main Office - Bldg.
+Students with temporary or permanent disabilities or medical conditions may apply for accommodations.
+To be considered for an accommodation, a student must register with Columbia College's Accessibility Services by making an appointment with an Accessibility Services Advisor - Main Office - Bldg.
 802 or emailing accessibilityservices@columbia.ab.ca.
 The Department Chair or facilitator is not able to provide you with any accommodations without you taking this step.
-Please refer to Columbia College's website to review the Accommodation Policy and Handbook (ADM-P188).
+Please refer to Columbia College's website to review the Student Accommodation Policy (ADM-P188) and the Student Guide to Accessibility Services Handbook (SSCM-001).